 Once tested, will I be scheduled to be tested again?

-Yes, testing will continue through June 30, 2021 with 50 percent of the mandated population tested each week.
+Yes, testing will continue through December 31, 2021 with the mandated population tested each week.

 How long will this testing continue?